Crate facet_macros_parse

 Parse

 This trait provides the user facing API to parse grammatical entities.
 It is implemented for anything that implements the Parser trait.
 The methods here encapsulating the iterator that is used for parsing into a transaction.
-This iterator is always Copy.
+This iterator is always Clone.
 Instead using a peekable iterator or implementing deeper peeking, parse clones this iterator to make access transactional, when parsing succeeds then the transaction becomes committed, otherwise it is rolled back.

 Parser